JN646/Retention-Management-Application/README.md

 ## Protoype UI
 This application makes use of the Bootstrap v4 library to assist with the UI and UX elements.
 These may be changed in later versions.

+## Admin
+An admin system is being intergrated slowly.
+These features will include:
+* User Management
+* Client Management

 ## Database
 Database is now required to use the application.
 All pages are now locked behind a username and password.